-BIIAB Qualifications Limited is regulated to deliver this qualification by Ofqual in England.
-The qualification has a unique Qualification Number (QN) which is shown below.
-Each unit within the qualification will also have a regulatory Unit Reference Number (URN).
+BIIAB Qualifications Limited is regulated to deliver this qualification by the SQA Accreditation.
+The qualification has a unique code which is shown below.

 The QN code will be displayed on the final certificate for the qualification.

 Qualification Title Qualification Number (QN) BIIAB Award for Door Supervisors in the Private Security Industry (Scotland) at SCQF Level 6 R665 04